firavoyage/blogging/readme.md

   - functional programming
   - web dev abstract
 - - bach werke verzeichnis (johann sebastian bach)
+  - the very best of chopin (frédéric chopin)
   - hotel california (eagles)
   - a day in the life (the beatles)
   - wind of change (scorpions)